3 min read

 The following is the traditional recipe of Tikin Xic from Isla Mujeres.

 Ingredients: 1 grouper of 3 kilograms, xcatic chiles (chile güero), onion, lemons and salt.
-To prepare the achiote you need red recado (red achiote), cumin, salt, and pepper.
+To prepare the achiote, you need red recado (red achiote), cumin, salt, and pepper.

 How to prepare:

 Cut the fish lengthwise along the top until it has a butterfly shape.
 Since the bone of the head is harder, it can be opened by tapping the knife.
-Remove the giblets and the backbone, then slash the meat so that the ingredients impregnate it correctly.
+Remove the giblets and the backbone, then slash the meat so the ingredients impregnate it correctly.

 Tikin Xic fish cut

-When the fish begins to draw juices and the back skin looks golden brown, turn it over.
+When the fish begins to draw juices, and the back skin looks golden brown, turn it over.
 Leave the meat facing the fire for a few minutes.
 Once the fish is cooked, serve to taste.

 Tikin Xic platting